Statute Law Revision Act 1863: Passage

 The Statute Law Revision Bill had its first reading in the House of Lords on 12 June 1863.
 In his speech introducing the bill, Constantine Phipps, 1st Marquess of Normanby, explained that the bill aimed at revising and "expurgating" (removing outdated or redundant sections) of English statute law from its inception to the 18th century.
 The bill was supported by two former Lord Chancellors, Henry Brougham, 1st Baron Brougham and Robert Rolfe, 1st Baron Cranworth, who also cautioned against future efforts to consolidate the common law.
 The bill had its second reading in the House of Lords on 7 July 1863, and was committed to a committee of the whole house, which met and reported without amendment on 9 July 1863.
 The bill had its third reading in the House of Lords on 10 July 1863 and passed, with amendments.

 The bill had its first reading in the House of Commons on 13 July 1863 and second reading in the House of Commons on 16 July 1863 and was committed to a committee of the whole house, with amendments.
 The Committee met and reported on 23 July 1863, with amendments.
 The amended bill was considered by the House of Commons on 23 July 1863, and had its third reading in the House of Commons on 24 July 1863 and passed, with amendments.
 The bill was criticised by John Pope Hennessy and Frederick Lygon, 6th Earl Beauchamp for repealing some statutes relating to Ireland, which were not in the Irish Statute Book and for repealing the Magna Carta.
 These objections were described by the Solicitor General as "utterly baseless".

 The amended bill was considered and agreed to by the House of Lords on 25 July 1863.

 The bill was granted royal assent on 28 July 1863.

-Legacy
+Subsequent developments

 The act was intended, in particular, to facilitate the preparation of a revised edition of the statutes.

 The territorial extent of the act was limited to England (including Wales and Berwick), meaning that those acts passed before Poynings' Act 1495 (10 Hen.
 7. c.
 22 (I)) were not completely repealed for the United Kingdom until the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
 98).

-The schedule to the act was repealed by the Statute Law Revision Act 1893 (56 & 57 Vict. c.
-54).
+The schedule to the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1893 (56 & 57 Vict. c.
+14), which came into force on 9 June 1893.

-The enactments which were repealed (whether for the whole or any part of the United Kingdom) by this act were repealed so far as they extended to the Isle of Man on 25 July 1991.
+The enactments which were repealed (whether for the whole or any part of the United Kingdom) by the act were repealed so far as they extended to the Isle of Man by section 1(1) of, and schedule 1 to, the Statute Law Revision (Isle of Man) Act 1991, which came into force on 25 July 1991.